 Why use this?

-I would personally like to thank you to have purchased this guide and reassure you that this guide will offer you everything you need to have a strong understanding regarding stock trading.
-The motivation to write this is based on personal experience.
-When I first started buying stocks, back in the university, I found that many definitions were confusing, tutorials were mainly just people rambling on stuff that did not help, and if you really wanted to get professional education you needed to pay a lot.
+I would personally like to thank you for purchasing this guide and reassure you that this guide will offer you everything you need to have a strong understanding regarding stock trading.
+My motivation to write this is based on personal experience.
+When I first started buying stocks, back in university, I found that many definitions were confusing, tutorials were mainly just people rambling on stuff that did not help, and if you really wanted to get professional education you needed to pay a lot.
 I researched for many years in books and I believe that there is still not a quick, straight to the point, and useful guide in how to buy or sell stocks.
 Furthermore, there is nothing that answers the most important questions in investing while being considerably cheap.
-Many people get scared about buying stock, and many people find this topic taboo, but this guide if read thoroughly, will give you everything you need to start from zero and build up as much as you wish from there.
+Many people get scared about buying stock, and many people find this topic taboo, but this guide, if read thoroughly, will give you everything you need to start from zero and build up as much as you wish from there.

 How to read this.